 The King County Consortium posted notices of the CAPER availability in the Seattle Times and the King County website.
-The CAPER was available for comment at a Zoom public meeting on March 22, 2022.
-There were no comments.
+The CAPER was available for comment at a Zoom public meeting on March 23, 2023.

 CR-45 - CDBG 91.520(c)